Quick Take

 Appearance

 Codfish have three rounded dorsal and two anal fins.
-Their pelvic fins are fairly small, and with the first ray extended outward, they are set under the gill cover or better known as the throat area seen in front of the pectoral fins.
+Their pelvic fins are fairly small, and with the first ray extended outward, they are set under the gill cover, or better known as the throat area, seen in front of the pectoral fins.
 The codfish has an upper jaw over its lower jaw, which has a beard-like barbel on its chin, which serves as a sensory organ for finding food.

 Their eyes are mid-sized and are about the same length as their chin barbel.
 Codfish have a distinctive white lateral line that runs from their gill slit above their pectoral fin to the base of their tail fin that serves to detect motion, vibration, and pressure in the surrounding water.

 Codfish’s backs tend to be green to sandy brown and may show signs of mottling.
 This can often be seen near the whiter sides and belly.
-On top of the cod, you can notice darker brown coloration.
+On top of the cod, you can notice a darker brown coloration.
 Colors may vary depending on where the codfish is from.
 Codfish have a generally green-brown color that can range from grey-green to red-brown, with a lighter underside and white underbelly.

 They also have dark speckles on their sides.
 Finally, a structure in the skull called an otolith has visible rings, the number of which determines the cod’s age.